 - Persecuted?
 The Kingdom is yours.

 Read that list again.
-Think about it: it describes Jesus.
-That said, the King lives the Kingdom life.
+So it describes Jesus.
+The King lives the Kingdom life.
 We follow him into it.

 Parables Aren't Illustrations — They're Invitations